Lycoming College for Kids & Teens

 Mythical Storytellers – Archaeology isn’t all about digging in the dirt and raiding tombs.
 It’s about curiosity, researching, and pursuing the fairy tales to discover what is a myth, what is truth, and what lies in the middle.
 This course puts you in the depths of research.
 Did Cleopatra really roll out of a carpet?
 Did the Trojan Horse really exist?
 Together we hunt down some of the tallest tales in history, then develop your own fantasy world, create characters, and outline a story that will thrill and excite.
 You will be part of a class focused on what makes a good story, how can you bring life to a character, and how to build a world where anything can happen using basic story building skills.
 It is a great way to stretch your imagination and see what can happen!
 Be careful, because here they be monsters!
 (Art/Grades: 5-9, Period 1.)

 Young Engineers – Engineering Marvels: Buildings, Structures & Machines by K’nex are the basis for this hands-on class that allows you to build nine real world models that demonstrate Science, Technology, Engineering, Mathematics, (STEM) and History concepts.
 Models include: Eiffel Tower, Seattle Space Needle, Flying Buttress System, Windmill, Crane, Big Ben, Arc de Triomphe, the CNN Tower and the first iron bridge.
-(Science/Grades 5-9, Period 1 and 2.)
+(Science/Grades 5-9, Period 2.)

 ENTERING OR IN GRADES 6-12